Hands Looking at Charts and Screen Business

 Why invest in private credit?

-To access funding, private credit borrowers must offer lenders more favorable terms than those lenders could receive in public markets.
+To secure funding, private credit borrowers must offer lenders better terms than what's available in public markets.

 1. Higher yields